Tour de Big Bear

 E-Bikes

-E-bikes are allowed in the Tour de Big Bear road events only.
-If you choose to participate in the road events using an E-bike or any other motor assisted vehicle, you will be exempt from winning any Strava Segments and Awards.
+E-bikes are permitted in Tour de Big Bear road events only.
+If you participate using an E-bike or other motor assisted vehicle, you will be exempt from winning Strava Segments and Awards.

 Adaptive Cyclists